 Such a strong southern Korean accent, they had to put translation on the bottom.
 Of course I understand the whole thing.
 In fact I used to talk like that.

-This angel looks just like my daughter…
+This angel looks just like my daughter.

 If England has Admiral Lord Nelson who brought victory from the battle of Trafalgar, Admiral lee and his world’s 1st iron boat saved Korea from the Japanese invasion in 16th century.
 The winning battle happened in the ocean near my hometown.

-Traditional Korean architectural details.
+Traditional Korean architectural details are found everywhere.